zgngr/fabric/web/src/routes/about/README.md

 > [!NOTE]
 > November 8, 2024
 >
-> - **Multimodal Support**: You can now use `-a` (attachment) for Multimodal submissions to OpenAI models that support it.
+> - **Multi-modal Support**: You can now use `-a` (attachment) for Multi-modal submissions to OpenAI models that support it.
 Example: `fabric -a https://path/to/image "Give me a description of this image."`

 ## What and why